 .
 E-Fax a copy of the complete application and all documents to HRA HCSP 1-917-639-0665;

-Note that the form says family or home care agency not providing "needed assistance," so that if they can give some assistance you can still apply if that assistance is not enough.
-Also if they cannot continue to provide the assistance, you can still apply.
+FAQs issued in 2019 LCM-02 - Immediate Need for Personal Care Services and Consumer Directed Personal Assistance Program (CDPAP) - FAQ's clarify that if Medicare or private pay providing some but not all needed assistance, then still qualifies for Immediate Need.
+FAQ also says the attestation form is "self-authenticating" - DSS cannot demand proof of need if attested to.
+Also if family cannot continue to provide the assistance, you can still apply.
 If the consumer writes in any notations on the form, she or he should initial them, and explain the particular facts in a COVER LETTER.

 c.
 What Happens After I Submit the Application Package?

-MORE BACKGROUND: State Law Historically Authorized Temporary Services Pending the Medicaid Application -- But is Still Tied up in Litigation over Recent Amendments to the Law
+MORE BACKGROUND: State Law Historically Authorized Temporary Services Pending the Medicaid Application -- Litigation Challenged Amendments to the Law

 A lawsuit filed in 2007 and still pending -- Konstantinov v.
 Daines -- asserts that Medicaid services must be authorized while a Medicaid application is still pending, before it is accepted, if there is an immediate need for services.
 The lawsuit focuses on Medicaid personal care services, and was brought before the transition to Managed Long Term Care.
 Since the lawsuit was filed, the legislature has amended the state law upon which the lawsuit is based repeatedly, most recently in April 2015.
 The state contends that the 2015 amendments to state law eliminate the authority for providing any Medicaid applicant with services before their application is approved.
 However, the 2015 amendments now require new procedures to approve Medicaid applications in just seven days.
 As of December 21, 2015, these procedures are still not established.
 In 2015, the State had reminded local Medicaid offices of procedures in a directive, GIS 15 MA/011 - Reminder of Expedited Authorization Process for Medicaid Recipients with Immediate Need for Personal Care Services -- PDF.
 These only helped people who already had Medicaid.
 Before 2016, however, there was no way to speed up the processing of the Medicaid application faster than 45 days.